 The greater San Antonio community provides many services for its residents to improve the quality of living for the entire population, including programs like the San Antonio food bank, San Antonio Water System, and the VIA Metro Transit.
 Programs like the Texas Fiesta Educativa is an organization that educates, trains, and sees to the needs of Hispanic families with disabled children.
 The San Antonio Independent Living Services finds employment for people with disabilities and their families.

 The San Antonio economy is a growing one, in fact, it has grown more rapidly in the last two decades than any other city in the state and has had job growth for twelve quarters straight.
-San Antonio’s economy is very diverse, the largest sectors being their medical research, aerospace manufacturing, and tourism.
+San Antonio’s economy is very diverse, the largest sectors being their medical research, aerospace manufacturing, a million lawyers and tourism.
 Many telecommunications systems also have their headquarters located within the city.

 As easy-going as the city is, San Antonio cannot cover up the fact that it’s a major trade zone, sitting right in between the east and west coasts.
 It is nationally known as a college town and has large reserves of petroleum, livestock, and beer.
 San Antonio is an ever-growing and caring community that has accurately captured the laid-back feeling and friendly, down-home atmosphere of Texas.
 It is the gateway city to southern Texas and is as much vaquero as it is ‘cowboy’.
 It is where Tex meets Mex and is truly is the “Most Happenin’ Town” in Texas!